-You may choose coverage in \$10,000 increments up to a maximum of \$300,000.
-You may choose up to \$50,000 guaranteed coverage without completing a Statement of Health form.
-If you select coverage greater than \$50,000 for yourself, you must complete and submit a Statement of Health form to be reviewed by MetLife.
-Amounts over \$50,000 will not be in effect until MetLife approves the additional coverage.
+If you are a public safety employee who performs scuba diving, or flying in or piloting helicopters as part of your job you may elect coverage in \$10,000 increments up to a maximum of \$500,000.
+You may choose up to \$50,000 guaranteed coverage without completing an EOI form.
+Guaranteed coverage must be elected within 60 days of your start date.
+If you select coverage greater than \$50,000 for yourself, or for coverage elected after your initial eligibility you must complete and submit an EOI form to Minnesota Life.
+Amounts over \$50,000 will not be in effect until Minnesota Life approves the additional coverage.